pgupte83/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for Automating AWS with Python
+Repository for Testing Automating AWS with Python
+#Enf of automation logic